-Don Chalmers, Paul Howell, Beth Miller, Carl Harper, Larry Naranjo, Linda Allison, Donna Tillman, Dan Foley, Tim Lewis, Craig Brandt and Jason Harper all wasted no time busting out clichés in order to manhandle this election.
+Don Chalmers, Paul Howell, Beth Miller, Carl Harper, Larry Naranjo, Linda Allison, Donna Tillman, Dan Foley, Tim Lewis, Craig Brandt, Jason Harper and the rest of their cabal all wasted no time busting out clichés in order to manhandle this election.

 Let’s say you take out a 30-year mortgage.
 You’re approved because you have a steady job, good income and good payment history.
 Then five years into this mortgage your employer takes a hit, cuts your pay and benefits, and you’re stuck with a house payment you cannot afford.
 So you go back to the bank to try and re-finance, or in other words, renegotiate the terms of your original mortgage agreement to something more affordable so that you keep your house while utilizing the excess money to pay other bills.